Monica and Friends: Merchandising

 In the late 60s a line of dolls with characters Monica, Jimmy Five, Thunder, Horacio and Lucinda was manufactured by Trol Company, this was the first merchandising of the franchise.
 The character Thunder became mascot of a tomato sauce brand of the food company Cica in the late of 60s.
 An extensive line of toys and other products with the characters began to be manufactured since the 70s by various toy companies and remain heavily sold to the present in Brazilian stores.
+In 2004, Monica alone was considered one of the most profitable toy characters by the director of the manufacturer Multibrink, which is one of the current toy manufacturers in the franchise.

 During the 80s, the franchise also came to have its own store network.
 The Lojinha da Mônica and Trenzinho da Mônica, had branches in several states of Brazil, selling products related to characters.
 In 2013, the franchise was restarted in the form of an e-commerce portal.

+Food products

+In addition to Cica, Mauricio has formed long-lasting partnerships, providing his characters for a series of food products such as alfajores, pasta, cookies, etc. In 1993, a brand of chocolate bars was launched in partnership with Nestlé with the characters printed in white chocolate on each bar, although it was discontinued after the 90s the brand became memorable among many who grew up in the decade to the point that many fans asked for the brand to return, the chocolate was announced to have a return at the end of 2017, but this did not happen.

+In 1994 Mauricio formed a partnership with the fruit company Fischer to sell small selected apples to children with their characters printed on the packaging.
+The brand became popular to the point of selling 900 thousand tons of packages every month, according to Mauricio his idea came when he visited a farm that produced smaller apples that were used to produce paste, fertilizer or animal food, however, Mauricio decided to target these apples to children.

+A brand of instant noodles has been sold since 1986 manufactured by Nissin Foods being known as "Nissin Miojo Turma da Mônica" traditionally in meat, chicken and tomato flavors.
+In 2020 a line focused on Chuck Billy 'n' Folks was launched with different flavors.